NTBEL/PARM/README.md

 ------

 # Citing

 If this model or other package features are useful in your research and you wish to cite it, you can use the following software citation:
-> B. A. Wilson, “PARM: PAR2 Activation and calcium signaling Reaction Model in PySB” (v0.1.0), https://github.com/NTBEL/PARM, 2022.
+> B. A. Wilson, “PARM: PAR2 Activation and calcium signaling Reaction Model” (v0.1.0), https://github.com/NTBEL/PARM, 2022.